scottyschup/ruby-curriculum/w2d1/serialization.md

 Note that `c` and `c2` are different objects; serialization and deserialization are sometimes used as a very lazy man's clone.
-Don't do this: it is inefficient spares you the valuable learning experience of figuring out how to properly create a deep copy of an object.
+Don't do this: it is inefficient and spares you the valuable learning experience of figuring out how to properly create a deep copy of an object.